 City House is located at 1222 Fourth Avenue North in the historic Germantown district of Nashville, Tennessee.
 The food is inventive and fresh with a modern twist.
 While Tandy uses a few imported ingredients in his food he cooks primarily with local fresh ingredients.
 He offers cured meats such as salami and hand-cured hams which are a few of his specialities.
 Tandy calls his food philosophy “Heart and Soul.”
 His wood-burning brick oven cooked pizzas are my favorite as well as his pasta dishes.
 You can tell he has studied the authentic Italian cuisine from abroad with the unique flavors his dishes offer!
 We had a great visit and once again I was reminded of how wonderful Nashville’s food scene is as well as how kind the folks are who work hard doing what they love.

 I hope you have enjoyed the “Nashville Loves Food” series this year.
 I am gearing up for a new year of blogging and still deciding on my topics and direction, I will share something new with you in January!

 *NOTE all Sheri Oneal blog post are ©2014 by Sheri Oneal.
-Any use of photos or content must be agreed upon in writing.
+Feel free to share my blog link but any other use of photos or content must be agreed upon in writing.